-Bak Chor Mee (肉脞面) literally means “minced meat and noodles” in the Teochew dialect.
-Originally a soupy dish – minced pork in broth served with mee pok (flat egg noodles) or mee kia (thin egg noodles), the “dry” version – noodles tossed in vinegar, pork lard, and chill with just a bit of wetness and soup served on the side – is now more popular.
+This was originally a soupy dish consisting of minced pork in broth served with mee pok (flat egg noodles) or mee kia (thin egg noodles).
+The “dry” version consisting of noodles tossed in vinegar, pork lard, and chill with just a bit of wetness and soup served on the side is now more popular.

-The best Bak Chor Mee (肉脞面) stall in Singapore has been the subject of contentious debate among local foodies alike.
+The best bak chor mee (肉脞面) stall in Singapore has been the subject of debate among local foodies.
 In fact, Singaporeans can be more vocal about food than partisan politics.
 Aficionados will swear by a particular stall and belittle everything else as being inferior.

-Here are 12 best Bak Chor Mee stalls in Singapore (sorted alphabatically) worth paying a visit to.
+Here are 12 best Bak Chor Mee stalls in Singapore (sorted alphabetically) worth paying a visit to.

 This stall is the third and often overlooked one at Bedok 85 as the hawker centre is well known for long queues stemming from the other two heavy weight Bak Chor Mee stalls – Xing Ji Rou Cuo Mian and Seng Hiang Bak Chor Mee.
 However, the Bak Chor Mee served here is equally good with the queues much shorter.
 It is also the most consistent of the three.
 A small bit of trivia – Ah Poh is related to one of the other heavy weights – Xing Ji Rou Cuo Mian as the owners are sisters who probably share similar recipes.

 Address: Blk 85 Bedok North Street 4 #01-18, Singapore 460085

 Operating Hours: 6pm – 3am (Closed on Mondays)